wrale/wrale-radiate/docs/anda/interactions.md

 # Actor Interactions and Data Flows

-## Content Upload Flow
+## Content Update Flow

 ### Actor Need
-Content Composer needs to deploy new video content to all displays with minimal complexity.
+Content Composer needs to deploy new content to all displays with minimal complexity.

 ### Key Interactions
-1. Content Composer -> Coordinator
+1. Content Composer -> Content Distribution System
-   - Upload new video content
+   - Upload new content
-   - Receive upload confirmation
+   - Receive storage confirmation

-   - Get estimated deployment time
+2. Content Composer -> Manifest Service
+   - Create/update manifest
+   - Set timing parameters

-2. Display Node -> Coordinator
+3. Display Node -> Manifest Service
-   - Poll for content updates
+   - Poll for manifest updates
-   - Receive new content metadata
-   - Download content if new
+   - Download new content if needed

 ### Success Criteria
-- Content Composer knows when upload is complete
+- Content Composer knows when deployment is ready
 - Content Composer can predict when content will be playing
 - Display Nodes get content reliably despite network issues

 ### Assumptions
-- Upload bandwidth at central location is sufficient
+- Cloud storage is reliable and accessible
 - Content size is manageable for average internet connections
-- Storage space on Display Nodes is adequate
+- Local storage on Display Nodes is adequate

 ## Status Monitoring Flow